 Perpendicular Bisector: A line, ray or segment that passes through the midpoint of another segment and intersects the segment at a right angle.

 Perpendicular Bisector Postulate: For every line segment, there is one perpendicular bisector that passes through the midpoint.

-Solution: The perpendicular bisector must bisect and be perpendicular to it.
-Only fits this description. is a bisector, but is not perpendicular.
+Solution: The perpendicular bisector must bisect MN¯¯¯¯¯¯¯¯¯¯ and be perpendicular to it.
+Only OQ←→ satisfies both requirements.
+SR←→ is just a bisector.

-1. Draw a line that is 6 cm long, halfway down your page.
+- Draw a line that is at least 6 cm long, about halfway down your page.

-3. Use your straightedge to draw a line connecting the arc intersections.
+- Use your straight edge to draw a line connecting the arc intersections.

 This constructed line bisects the line you drew in #1 and intersects it at 90∘.
 So, this construction also works to create a right angle.
-To see an animation of this investigation, go to http://www.mathsisfun.com/geometry/construct-linebisect.html
+To see an animation of this investigation, go to http://www.mathsisfun.com/geometry/construct-linebisect.html.

 Example 7: Algebra Connection What is the measure of each angle?

 Solution: From the picture, we see that the angles are congruent, so the given measures are equal.